codenvy/docs/src/main/_docs/admin-guide/admin-managing.md

 It is possible to migrate your configuration and user data from a puppet-based installation of Codenvy (5.0.0-M8 and earlier) to the Dockerized version of Codenvy.
 Please contact our support team for instructions.

 # Auditing
-The Codenvy audit service provides information on historic licensing changes (moves between Fair Source and paid licenses for example) as well as the current state of the system with regards to license compliance and workspace ownership across all accounts.
+The Codenvy audit service provides information on workspace ownership across all accounts.

 A system administrator can generate an audit report at any time: